jayphelps/cowbell/README.md

   - TemplateView
   - etc

-ML.View is also missing a majority of it's helper methods.
+ML.View is also missing a majority of the helper methods.

 A previous version is in use at [SignNow](https://signnow.com)